ak-gupta/nbaspa/docs/usage.rst

         --season 2018-19 \
         --game-id 0021800001

-To generate ratings that remove contextual information like team quality and schedule (SEE HERE FOR MORE INFORMATION), change the
+To generate ratings that remove contextual information like team quality and schedule , change the ``mode`` parameter
-``mode`` parameter

 .. code-block:: console